-Click the Test Connection button to verify the connection between the IFE interface and Syslog server.
+Click Test Connection to verify the connection between the IFE interface and Syslog server.
 During the test, the IFE interface will connect with the Syslog server and the user will be notified if the connection is established or not.

 Monitoring and Control Pages